filamentphp/filament/packages/app/docs/11-testing.md

 All examples in this guide will be written using [Pest](https://pestphp.com).
 However, you can easily adapt this to a PHPUnit.

-Since all pages in the admin panel are Livewire components, we're just using Livewire testing helpers everywhere.
+Since all pages in the app are Livewire components, we're just using Livewire testing helpers everywhere.
 If you've never tested Livewire components before, please read [this guide](https://laravel-livewire.com/docs/testing) from the Livewire docs.

 ## Getting started

-Ensure that you are authenticated to access the admin panel in your `TestCase`:
+Ensure that you are authenticated to access the app in your `TestCase`:

 ```php
 protected function setUp(): void